willcurtis/ciscoexpectscript/README.md

 The devices in the list are passed one at a time with the password and enable password to the Expect script (configure-cisco.exp)

+You need to specify (or remove completely) the section relating to a log file location so you can capture a log of the changes to each device.
+I also have a section at the bottom of the configure-cisco.sh script to send a notification to Slack using JarJar (https://github.com/AusterweilLab/jarjar) so I get a notification to A) confirm the script has finished and B) let me know the name of the log file to look at to search for errors etc..

 The expect script contains a section at the bottom where you can build the commands required to configure the equipment, for example:

 Enter your commands here.